ahmetvepayev/customer-management-webapi/README.md

 + Open a terminal window from the folder containing the ```docker-compose.yml``` file or navigate to that folder on your terminal.
 + Execute ```docker-compose up -d``` to start the application.
 Docker will automatically download all the necessary files required for the application and will set up separate container for PostgreSQL server and RabbitMQ.
 You can connect to ```http://localhost:15000/swagger``` from a web browser to see the API documentation.
 + When you're done with the application, execute ```docker-compose down --rmi all --volumes``` to shut down the containers and remove all files associated with the application.

+# API

+Couple of remarks about the API :

++ Customer photos are accepted as base64 strings converted from the binaries

+# Libraries

++ ImageSharp for image processing in the watermark service
++ Quartz.NET for scheduling of the message firing from the API for the weekly and monthly Excel reports